Curling Betting Guide

 How to Bet on Curling

 Although curling is really popular in Canada, it hasn’t historically been a sport with tons of betting options.
-For this reason, simple betting markets on the winner of games or tournaments are the most common out there.
+For this reason, simple betting markets on the winner of specific games, tournaments (like the Tournament of Hearts and the Scotties Tournament of Hearts) and Curling championship are the most common out there for Canadian betting sites.

-That said, curling is a complicated tactical sport which is well suited to more technical bets, and such markets are starting to become more common.
+That said, curling is a complicated tactical sport that is well suited to more technical bets (like handicap bets and total points), and such markets are starting to become more common.
 We’re going to cover all of them a little further down the page.

 However, the first thing you will need to do to start betting on curling is to find a suitable sports betting site.

-There are loads of sports betting sites out there that accept Canadian players, but some careful research is required before signing up.
+There are loads of sports betting sites out there that accept Canadian players, but some careful research is required before signing up to the biggest curling sites.
 The legal situation is a little murky, so it’s important you understand exactly what you are signing up to.
+There are several sports betting sites like Sports Interaction and Spin Sports.
+Of course, tcs apply no matter which site you bet at.

 Is Betting on Curling Online Legal?